 If you’re not already doing so, consider keeping tabs on metrics like:

-Say you’ve conducted the above analysis and compiled a provisional customer pain point report.
+Say you’ve conducted the above customer pain point analysis and compiled a provisional report.

 Positioning pain points represent businesses’ difficulties with differentiating themselves from competitors.
 They can also arise when businesses struggle to effectively reach their target audience.